kwabenasapong/openpldoc/manual/source/mediamanager.rst

 **Notes:** Right-clicking on a presentation will display some of the same options.

-Presentations items can be dragged from the desktop (or any folder) into the Presentation media manager plugin.
+Presentation items can be dragged from the desktop (or any folder) into the Presentation media manager plugin.
 This allows the selected items to be loaded more quickly.
 If a folder is selected, all the contacts of the folder will be added.
 When the items are added, only items with the correct file suffix for the